akito0107/favalid/README.md

 #### Validation Result Reducers
-You can aggregate validate errors with your customize error reducer using `conbimeWithReducer(reducer, initialValue, ...validators)`.
+You can aggregate validate errors with your customize error reducer using `conbineWithReducer(validators, reducer, initialValue)`.

 ```js
 import { tester, combineWithReducer, minLength, maxLength, regexp } from 'favalid';